fedorovsky/node-jwt/README.md

 | Docker Stop                      | Stop the services without removing containers.                  | `docker compose -f docker/docker-compose.yml stop`                                                  |

 Before building and running the Docker container, you need to manually create a `database.db` file.
+Example: `touch database.db` in the root directory of the project.
 This step ensures that the Docker volume correctly maps to the file system and the application can access the database.

 ## Checking the Work: